 For most tourists the focal point of the area is the Japan Center.
 This is a Japanese style mall with wooden bridges, Zen garden, sculptures and artworks.
-The shops are full of antiques, gifts and collectibles.
-We stopped to look at brightly coloured fabrics, boxes of incense and good luck charms.
+The shops are full of antiques, gifts and collectables.
+I stopped to look at brightly coloured fabrics, boxes of incense and good luck charms.
 Then it was time to explore the “Restaurant Row”, a whole area of restaurants and cafés.
-We chose Benihana, where we drank sake and had traditional “lunch boats” with soup, salad, rice and prawns.
+I chose Benihana, where I drank sake and had a traditional “lunch boat” with soup, salad, rice and prawns.

 Japanese Tea Garden

 Part of the philosophy of the Tea Garden is to create a calm and relaxing environment by slowing you down.
 It does this by taking you along winding paths, across bridges and onto islands.
 And by encouraging you to stop frequently, with rocks, water features and sculptures along the way.
-We walked around slowly, noting the bonsai trees and the koi carp in the water.
-We went up to the pagoda and admired the Zen garden and the large bronze Buddha.
-Then we sat in the wooden tea house and sipped jasmine tea while enjoying the view and listening to the sound of a nearby waterfall.
-It was a fitting conclusion to our brief exploration of Japanese culture.
+I walked around slowly, noting the bonsai trees and the koi carp in the water.
+I went up to the pagoda and admired the Zen garden and the large bronze Buddha.
+Then I sat in the wooden tea house and sipped jasmine tea while enjoying the view and listening to the sound of a nearby waterfall.
+It was a fitting conclusion to my brief exploration of Japanese culture.